 The School caters for a wide range of special educational needs including cognition and learning needs, social, emotional and mental health difficulties, communication and interaction needs and sensory/physical needs.

 The named SENCo at Barlby High School is Richard Anderson.
-Mr Anderson is supported by Mrs Sarah Drake, Assistant SENCo and the teaching assistants (TA) to support students at Barlby High.
-The SENCo works closely with Mrs Milne, Assistant Principal: Pastoral and her pastoral team.
+Mr Anderson is supported by Miss Sam Dobbin, Administrative Assistant and the teaching assistants (TA) to support students at Barlby High.
+The SENCo works closely with Mrs Hughes, Assistant Principal: Student Welfare and the pastoral team.